 Explore Our Collections

 The Kiplinger Library's extensive collections document over 200 years of Washington history.
-Use our online catalog to search for topics of interest to you.
+Use our online catalog to search for topics of interest.
 Collections include:

 Photographs: More than 100,000 prints, negatives and slides from the 1860s to the present, documenting local street scenes, events, businesses, and people.

-Archives: "Archives" section of the library's online catalog include more than 700 archives and manuscript collections, ranging from early 18th century documents to the historic records of existing organizations, as well as maps, broadsides and ephemera.
+Archives: The Archives section of the library's online catalog includes more than 700 archives and manuscript collections, ranging from early 18th century documents to the historic records of existing organizations, as well as maps, broadsides and ephemera.